Nuked88/client-desktop-owncloud/README.md

 The ownCloud Desktop Client is a tool to synchronize files from ownCloud Server with your computer.

+## :heart: :heart: :heart: My Changes

+I decided to implement a new feature where is possible to choose the max size of the upload file by client-side.
+Just go in settings and you will find "Ignore file larger than".

 ## Download

 ### Binary packages